-The term adrenal fatigue was first used by chiropractor James Wilson in 1998, and became popular with a book he published in 2001.
+The term adrenal fatigue was first used by chiropractor James Wilson in 1998, and it became popular with a book he published in 2001.
 I’ve written before about some of the quacky dabbling of chiropractors outside the neck and back pain issues we commonly associate them with.
 You can probably guess from that alone where I’m going with this post.

 What is adrenal fatigue?

-The adrenal glands sit on top of the kidneys, and produce the hormone cortisol when they receive signals from the brain via the hypothalamic-pituitary-adrenal (HPA) axis.
+The adrenal glands, which sit on top of the kidneys, produce the hormone cortisol when they receive signals from the brain via the hypothalamic-pituitary-adrenal (HPA) axis.
 The idea of adrenal fatigue is that stress or chronic infections wear out the adrenal glands so that they can’t produce enough cortisol.
 The problem is, that there’s been nothing measured that indicates that this actually happens.
 Chronic adrenal insufficiency is a legitimate disease that can be diagnosed using a lab test, but that’s an entirely different can of tuna.